alelodato/Pictures-and-Places/README.md

 ### BUGS

 At first when website was deployed, quiz images would not show.
-I correct this bug by
+I correct this bug by removing the slash from the images absolute file paths.

 ## DEPLOYMENT